 Only use a Garage Ready Refrigerator or a Garage Ready Freezer

-A garage ready refrigerator is fridge specifically designed to accommodate all the unfavorable conditions of the garage during extreme cold and very hot and chilly days.
-Check out our review of the best garage ready refrigerators.
+A garage-ready refrigerator is a fridge specifically designed to accommodate all the unfavorable conditions of the garage during extreme cold and very hot and chilly days.
+Check out our review of the best garage-ready refrigerators.

 Related: How do I declutter my garage?

 The excessive dampness can destroy your garage’s structure, flooring, and finishes, as well as other items kept in there.
 If you don’t do something about it, then the heat and moisture stored in your garage will ultimately penetrate right into your house.
 It’ll lead to increased temperatures and dampness.